Lace Fetish

 Lace as a recurring example

 Soft, sheer and decorative textiles (silk, satin and lace among them) recur as examples in writing on clothing fetishism.
 Krafft-Ebing, Havelock Ellis and later Sigmund Freud each proposed mechanisms (childhood association, symbolic substitution) that placed delicate intimate fabrics squarely within the fetishistic register.
-Lace's history as a luxury textile (long associated with bridalwear, mourning veils and fine undergarments) supplied a ready-made cultural coding of intimacy and refinement that the eroticised interest draws on.

 In practice

 The interest is usually expressed through seeing and handling lace garments (lingerie, stockings, gloves, veils) and through partners wearing them.
 Appeal can be visual (the pattern and the play of concealment and exposure), tactile (the fine, slightly textured weave against the skin), or symbolic.
-It commonly overlaps with broader lingerie and underwear interest, with stocking and legwear preferences, and shades into adjacent textile and surface interests such as skin and the fabric-and-garment focus of an apron fetish.
+It commonly overlaps with broader lingerie and underwear interest, with stocking and hosiery preferences, and shades into adjacent textile and surface interests such as skin and the fabric-and-garment focus of an apron fetish.

 Psychology